Crunch-io/swarmy/README.md

 These files can be loaded from http/https, S3, or anywhere on the system.
 If no URL protocol is given, the script is "sourced" from the local system.
-If a relative path is provided, it is relative to the root of the swarmy checkout.
+If a relative path is provided, it is relative to root's homedir.

 Note that for S3 settings, the instance must be defined with an IAM role, or the bootstrap script must otherwise set up credentials to make the AWS API